About Neila Gibson

 I teach Hatha yoga, incorporating aspects of Astanga, Iyengar, Yin and Vinyasa Flow yoga.
 My classes always start with some focussed breathing to assist in centering and bringing your focus inwards.
 I include asanas (posture work), pranayama (breath control) or meditation, and a relaxation practice at the end.
 The class content changes every week: sometimes they are slow with lots of static postures; other times they could be fast and dynamic; but mostly they're a mixture of both.
 My classes cater for everyone, from beginners to advanced.

-I found yoga by chance following a recommendation from my osteopath.
+I was a School Bursar/Business Manager and found yoga by chance following a recommendation from my osteopath.
 I had a back injury and was very inflexible.
 I can honestly say that since practicing yoga, my life has changed for the better.
 I felt so strongly about the benefits that I wanted to share this with others and qualified as a teacher under the British Wheel of Yoga.

 I have now been teaching for over 10 years and absolutely love it.
 Watching my students develop physically and mentally gives me a real buzz, and they feel good too!